jclmnop/dog-the-bug-hunter/providers/surrealdb/README.md

           we can just return a serialised version of the actual `Response` struct to the actor and it can be deserialised while retaining all the original surrealdb types etc
-        - cbor enc/decoding would be even better
+        - cbor enc/decoding would be even better (or maybe bung?)
 - [x] basic per-actor config
 - [x] basic operations
   - [x] query